FPriv/factom-harmony-connect-python-client/docs/ChainsApi.md

 api_instance = harmony_connect_client.ChainsApi(harmony_connect_client.ApiClient(configuration))
 search_body = harmony_connect_client.SearchBody() # SearchBody |
-limit = 15 # int | The number of items you would like back in each page. (optional) offset = 2 # int | The page you would like to request.
-The first page offset is Zero. (optional)
+limit = 15 # int | The number of items you would like back in each page. (optional) offset = 2 # int | The offset parameter allows you to select which item you would like to start from when you get back a list from Connect.
+For example, if you've already seen the first 15 items and you'd like the next set, you would send an offset of 15. `offset=0` starts from the first item of the set and is the default position. (optional)

 try:
     # Search Chains